GERLCA/GERLCA_parametric_LCA/README.md

 Each equation starting with "Process_" is recognized by the codes to contribute to the sum total of the life cycle impact of the studied system.
 No "Process_" equation should duplicate or include other "Process_" impacts in order to avoid double-counting impacts.
 All "Process_" equations should be scaled to the functional unit and based on the relevant indicator units for the target impact category (for example, kg CO2eq/functional unit).

+## Results

+The results of each run are saved as a text file in the same folder that the input parameter text file is saved.

 ## Questions

 Please read the comments at the top of each code and the comments within the codes for additional notes on how to proceed appropriately with the analyses.